Learn how to filter by, read, update, and clear the hour column on monday boards using the platform API

 Early morning: 4:00 - 7:00 AMMorning: 7:00 AM - 12:00 PMAfternoon: 12:00 - 8:00 PMEvening: 8:00 - 11:00 PMNight: 11:00 PM - 4:00 AM

-The following example returns all items on the specified board with an hour column value in the afternoon.
+The following query returns items with an hour column value in the Afternoon range:

 query {